 The surgical techniques employed will depend primarily on the goals you establish with your plastic surgeon.
 In many cases, all of the incisions will be placed inside your nose, where they will not be visible.
 If the base of the nose is to be narrowed or the nostrils reduced, small wedges of skin at the base of the nostrils will be removed.
 Incisions are hidden in the natural crease where the nostril joins the cheek.

 Generally, bruising around the eyes and cheeks is most apparent during the first three days following surgery.
 Most discoloration will clear within a week.
-A few days after surgery, you can begin to use makeup as a concealer, if you wish.
+A few days after surgery, you can begin to use makeup as a concealer if you wish.
 Noticeable swelling may last for several weeks.
-Minor residual swelling, most frequently affecting the nasal tip, may continue for many months, but generally this should not be apparent to others.
+Minor residual swelling, most frequently affecting the nasal tip, may continue for many months, but generally, this should not be apparent to others*.

-The nose defines the balance of the face and a beautifully shaped nose that is in balance with the rest of the features defines beauty for many.
+The nose defines the balance of the face, and a beautifully shaped nose that is in balance with the rest of the features represents beauty for many.
 A well-shaped nose has a straight bridge, a neat rounded tip and nostrils that are the ideal size in proportion to the rest of the nose.
 Alarplasty surgery is a popular procedure for defining and correcting the symmetry of the nose.

-What is Alarplasty?
+What is Alarplasty Surgery?

 Alarplasty refers to the narrowing of too-wide nostrils.
 Rhinoplasty is a general term referring to any type of plastic surgery designed to change the appearance of the nose.
-Alarplasty is a specialization of rhinoplasty performed by removing a predetermined amount of soft tissue, and then suturing the open areas together.
+Alarplasty surgery is a specialization of rhinoplasty performed by removing a predetermined amount of soft tissue, and then suturing the open areas together.
 This narrows the nostrils.
-In practice the surgeon performs only inside-the-nose incisions that extend no further than the nostrils.
+In practice, the surgeon performs only inside-the-nose incisions that extend no further than the nostrils.

-During an alarplasty procedure in Bangkok, the surgeon will make an incision where the wall of the nose meets the cheek.
+During alarplasty surgery in Bangkok, the surgeon will make an incision where the wall of the nose meets the cheek.
 The extra fatty tissue, muscle and skin are trimmed.
 The nostril is repositioned and reconnected with fine sutures.
-The surgery time is approximately 1 hour and performed under local anesthesia in our clinic.
-You will experience swelling around the incision areas, but the swelling will subside in a week or two.
+The surgery time is approximately 1 hour and is performed under local anesthesia in our clinic.
+You will experience swelling around the incision areas, but the swelling will subside in a week or two*.

 Nasal Tip Rhinoplasty addresses the shape and size of the bottom third of the nose, known as the nasal tip.
 A more conservative nasal tip rhinoplasty approach corrects only the region of the nose that is a perceived concern.
-Refinement of the nasal tip, known as a tip-plasty, or tippoplasty surgery, can change the appearance of an individual in subtle, yet desirable ways.
+Refinement of the nasal tip, known as a tip-plasty or tippoplasty surgery, can change the appearance of an individual in subtle yet desirable ways.
 Raising the angle of the nose gently, refining the width of the nose without bringing attention to it, and reducing some of the fullness of the nose are common objectives of this kind of nose surgery.

 What is Tip-plasty?